tnagano22/LanguageEnrollmentsCC_MLA2024/Readme.md

 - From “CUNY Student Data Book Fall 1992”
   - Table 34.
 Trends in Enrollment by Race/Ethnicity of CUNY
     Undergraduates: 1976 to 1992 (p.121)
-  - Only proportions were reported.
+  - Only proportions were reported in the report.
 The actual number of students were interpolated from the total number of matriculated students (see Table 10B.
-Trends in Undergraduate Enrolment by Colege: 1980 to 1992 (p.52))
+Trends in Undergraduate Enrolment by
+    Colege: 1980 to 1992 (p.52))

 ``` r
 tempData.1992 = read.csv("data/CUNY_OIRA2023StudentDataBookEnrollmentByDegreeAndEthnicity1992.csv", sep = ",")